Advanced In Reading Advocacy

 Georgia College & State University

-Maria Morris, B. Ed. in Child Development, Washington.
-Reading Interventionist for K-2, Special Education Support Staff
+Maria Morris, B. Ed.
+(Child Development), Washington.
+Reading Interventionist for K-2; Special Education Support Staff

 Amy Thompson, Ph.D., Arkansas.
 CALT; C-SLDS; QI-in-Training; Associate Professor UCA; Consultant; Program Director *